Code-Institute-Submissions/abdullahjr0-MS1/README.md

 3. Find "Settings" amongst the menu items
 4. Scroll down to GitHub pages section
 5. Under the "Source" heading, click Branch and select master branch from the drop-down menu
-6. When selecting the master branch, the page will refresh automatically and will be live and deployed.
+6. When selecting the master branch, the page will refresh automatically and will be live and deployed
-7. Go back to the pages section in settings and the link will appear there.
+7. Go back to the pages section in settings and the link will appear there

 __Run project locally and clone the project using Gitpod:__